darianyang/paramagpy/examples/fluorine/README.md

 ## Calibrating Fluorine PCS Data

+Many of these files are examples, practice, or pdbs used for calculation

 #### pcs_fit_test_dchi.py
 * This script allows the user to manually input the delta chi tensor
 * Calculates the racs values for varying ax, rh, beta, and degree(tag rotation) values